-Ecommerce Teardown with Danial Dashtizad, Creative Director at Miva.
-Hear Danial speak at the MivaCon 2017 Miva Keynote on product discovery, personalization, and how to harness design to express your brand.
+Ecommerce Teardown with Danial Dashtizad, Creative Director at Miva, before he spoke for the MivaCon 2017 Miva Keynote.
+For the keynote, Danial covered product discovery, personalization, and harnessing good design to express your brand.
+Missed it?
+Get the top sought-after recap here.

 In the case for ecommerce, it’s easy to overlook good design when business owners, reliant on sales at retail, underestimate its impact on the overall customer experience.
 But with shoppers spending more these days with just a swipe, hesitating to stake your space online is no longer careless—it’s costly.